mycontroller-org/documentation/content/en/docs/getting-started/install-influxdb.md

 {{< /alert >}}

 {{< alert title="Warning" color="warning">}}
-In ARM v6, docker version of InfluxDB not started and no issue reported.
+In ARM v6, docker version of InfluxDB not started and no issues reported.
 Tested it on 1.8.4<br>
-We can directly install on the host system by following [this guide](#install-influxdb-on-the-host-system)
+We can directly install it on the host system by following [this guide](#install-influxdb-on-the-host-system)
 {{< /alert >}}

 InfluxDB can be installed in different way.
 Here we are focusing to setup it on docker and InfluxDB 1.8.4 version.